List of Marvel Comics characters: A: Angel

+Animalia

+Animalia (Jennifer "Jen" Starkey) is a character appearing in American comic books published by Marvel Comics.
+She was created by Jed MacKay and Netho Diaz, and first appeared in X-Men (Vol. 7) #4 (September, 2024).

+Jennifer was a normal human artificially mutated by 3K, granting her the ability to transform into animalistic forms.
+She was hunted by the newly reformed Upstarts, but was rescued by the Alaskan X-Men team, eventually joining the team.
+She took the codename Animalia after learning of her future self, who appeared in the Age of Revelation storyline.

 Dirk Anger

 Dirk Anger is a character appearing in American comic books published by Marvel Comics.
 The character has been primarily featured in the book Nextwave, and was created by Warren Ellis and Stuart Immonen.
 Anger is a thinly veiled, over-the-top parody of Nick Fury; Ellis originally wanted to use Fury himself but the character was unavailable.

 Dirk Anger is the director of the Highest Anti-Terrorism Effort (H.A.T.E.).
 Anger is fully aware that the Beyond Corporation, which funds H.A.T.E., is the newest version of terrorist cell S.I.L.E.N.T.; however, he simply does not care.
 Anger is over ninety years old, but has extended his lifespan through chemical means.

 Anger has a multitude of psychological issues, including misogyny, bulimia, alcoholism, nicotine addiction, depression, sadism, and a fixation on a flowery house dress that may have belonged to his mother.
-Anger accidentally (and finally) committed suicide by hanging during his pursuit of the Nextwave squad.
-However, the Beyond Corporation installed a "Zombie Switch" in Anger's brain, leaving him in a zombie-like state.
-Anger was apparently destroyed when he ordered his aeromarine to ram Nextwave's ship into Beyond's floating city.
+Anger accidentally kills himself by hanging during his pursuit of the Nextwave squad.
+However, the Beyond Corporation installs a "Zombie Switch" in Anger's brain, leaving him in a zombie-like state.
+Anger is apparently killed when he orders his aeromarine to ram Nextwave's ship into Beyond's floating city.

+Anger survives by placing his brain into the body of a Broccoli Man clone.
+Thinking he was abandoned by the Beyond Corporation, Anger begins cloning the Broccoli Men, but only succeeds in making clones of his mother and Tabitha Smith.
+Anger's project attracts the attention of X-Force, who defeat him.
+The clones are reincarnated into plants by Archangel.